tahmed30/pPodcast/README.md

-# The Future in Tech
+# This is an extenstion of the YouTube.com/@teachertariku

 <img src="https://tahmed30.github.io/podcast/images/artwork.jpg" width="300">